UNRAVEL-UMCU/Galaxy_RNAseq_RNA_variants/README.md

 <!-- rscripts -->
 ## R scripts
 <p>
-  Datasets for plotting can be found on the UMC Utrecht werkstation
+  Datasets for plotting can be found on the UMC Utrecht workstation
 </p>

 <!-- Local galaxy -->